joeldrapper/strict_ivars/README.md

 # Strict Ivars

-StrictIvars is a tiny pre-processor for Ruby that guards your instance variable reads, ensuring the instance variable is actually defined.
-This helps catch typos early.
+Strict Ivars is a tiny pre-processor for Ruby that guards your instance variable reads, ensuring the instance variable is actually defined.
+This helps catch typos nice and early.

 ## How does it work?

-When StrictIvars detects that you are loading code from paths its configured to handle, it quickly looks for instance variable reads and guards them with a `defined?` check.
+When Strict Ivars detects that you are loading code from paths its configured to handle, it quickly looks for instance variable reads and guards them with a `defined?` check.

 For example, it will replace this: